copsTvFan/cops-episode-guide/guide.md

 **Las Vegas Prostitution Special** AKA Vice Squad Special Edition

 - (9:38 PM Escort Service Sting) Vice Station -- Lt.
-Carlos Cardeiro says they are targeting the outgoing entertainment services.
+Carlos Cordeiro says they are targeting the outgoing entertainment services.
 Undercover Detectives Scott Kavon and Christine Payson pose as a husband and wife in a hotel room and call a service in the phone book.
 She doesn't know what kind of woman to pick, says she is for her husband and the blonde in the ad looks nice.
 They say it's $150 and tips are appreciated.
+- (Las Vegas, NV -- 10:02 PM Street Prostitution Sting) Officer Terri Pocernik, Lt.
+Carlos Cordeiro.
+- (Las Vegas, NV -- 11:12 PM Prostitution Sting) Lt.
+Carlos Cordeiro.

 ## CP-1015